 Each broker has its own set of rules and regulations around margin trading.
 Traders should familiarize themselves with these to avoid surprises.

-You should strive to have a thorough understanding of the associated costs and risks before engaging in margin trading.
-Having a good risk management strategy and sticking to it is one way to ensure you don’t fall victim to irresponsible margin trading.
+You should understand the costs and risks before engaging in margin trading.
+A good risk management strategy helps you avoid irresponsible margin trading.

 Buying on margin is simple in idea and real in consequences: you borrow from your broker to buy a bigger position.
 Below are the concrete steps you should follow, along with a worked example to illustrate the math.